Payment Webhooks

 You can set the webhook URL in two ways:

-Using the Terminal or Boarding APIs
+Using the Terminal APIs (OAuth)

 When creating or updating a terminal, provide the webhook URL field.